hampos/xl-parser/README.md

 Page size is required so the reader can work on a fixed page size while exporting.
 The result is a `List<List<string>>` to offer an easy way to enumerate the data.

+The exporter was built to be used on a server environment for simple exporting purposes, where it wasn't possible to use a driver and to overcome out-of-memory situations in case of large spreadsheets.

+Current version supports only exporting the first sheet by default.

 Example usage (see `ConsoleApp` as well)

 ```